-Network: With this plan, you can choose any PCP (primary care physician) within one statewide network.
+This plan is an EPO (Exclusive Provider Organization).
+With this plan, you can choose any PCP (primary care physician) within one statewide network.
 You will use a primary care physician to direct your care.
 In most cases, referrals are required.
-However, you may self-refer to certain medical visits, diagnostic testing, and hospital/facilities services.
-Out-ofnetwork care is not covered except for emergency.
-Although this plan does not have a deductible, many services will have a copay.
-Copays are detailed on the plan summary.
-This is a Kaiser administered plan.
-Find a doctor.
+However, you may self-refer to certain medical visits, diagnostic testing,